 The child/adolescent psychiatry residency is designed and organized to provide residents with a range of experiences, both clinical and didactic that cover the fundamental aspects of the practice of child/ adolescent psychiatry with the obvious caveat that it is not possible to cover everything in depth.
 Residents will have to read both textbooks and other literature as assigned and independently to obtain the full benefit of the clinical and didactic curriculum.
 The rotations and other clinical experiences of the child/ adolescent psychiatry are designed to supplement/ complement the residency’s didactic curriculum experiences with an emphasis on learner participation and preparation.
 Residents are expected to demonstrate initiative in terms of seeking out and participating in clinical experiences, both required and optional.
 Residents are strongly encouraged to participate in and learn about all aspects of the programs they are participating in, including but not limited to observing and being involved in the activities of the milieu and other disciplines.

 This residency has been organized to optimize continuous outpatient evaluations and treatments in conjunction with in depth clinical experiences.
 During both years, residents participate in a training clinic with weekly requirements of didactics, patient evaluations, long-term outpatient treatment, groups and individual supervision.
 In the first year, the residents rotate on several inpatient/intensive programs (including adolescent substance and eating disorders), pediatric consultation experience, pediatric neurology clinic and developmental disabilities program.
 The second year has an outpatient focus; residents rotate at several sites and participate in clinics (psychotherapy, psychopharmacology, family) and consultation experiences (autism, forensics, infant, preschool, school, and college).
-Many of these rotations have psychiatry residents and medical students on them; the child residents have significant teaching and supervisory responsibilities with these trainees.
 The residents also work on a scholarly project.
 There is elective time in the second year.

 University based sliding scale clinic for children, adolescents, and families.
-The emphasis is on long-term psychotherapeutic treatment.
-The residents do evaluations and ongoing therapy and receive individual supervision, family therapy with at least one case.
+The emphasis is on long-term psychotherapeutic treatment (psychodynamic psychotherapy, cognitive behavioral therapy, behavioral management, parenting, family therapy, play therapy).
+The residents do evaluations and ongoing therapy and receive individual supervision.
 Patient fees help support residency activities.
-The residents also co-lead a group at a local adolescent residential treatment center (Hillside).
+The residents also co-lead a group (dialectical behavioral therapy) at a local adolescent residential treatment center (Hillside).
 The requirements are:

-Patient Hours (includes group): 4 hours/week (first years); 6 hours/ week (second years)
+Patient Hours (includes group): 4 hours/week (first years) and 6 hours/ week (second years)

 Supervision: 1 hour/week first year residents; 2 hours/week second year residents